-These babies are perfect with a mid morning cuppa, after a workout, on the run, or as a rich guilt-free treat whenever those sweet cravings strike.
-I personally prefer these cups when they’ve been out of the fridge for a while and the peanut butter fudge has started to melt slightly, like in the photos – it just makes them all the more decadent.
+These babies are perfect with a mid-morning cuppa, after a workout, on the run, or as a rom-com accompaniment.
+Hot tip #1: I like to take mine out of the fridge for 10-20 minutes before serving – the peanut butter fudgel melts slightly (like in the photos), makeing them all the more decadent.

 - ¾ cup (120g) buckwheat grouts

 - ¼ cup (27g) flax meal (or 27g whole linseeds)

 - ¼ cup (43g) chia seeds

 - ⅓ cup (60g) melted coconut oil